ofekbuganim/IOTProject/README.md

 ## Details about the project
 This project is a Smart Weather Station consisting of two units:
-- An outdoor sensor unit that measures real-time environmental data: temperature, humidity, solar radiation, and optionally wind speed, wind direction, and barometric pressure.
+- An outdoor sensor unit that measures real-time environmental data: temperature, humidity, UV index, optionally wind speed, barometric pressure and altitude.
-- An indoor display unit that shows data from the outdoor station, possibly including indoor temperature and humidity, trends, and alerts.
+- An indoor display unit that shows data from the outdoor station, including indoor temperature and humidity.

 ## Folder description :
 * ESP32: source code for the esp side (firmware).